 Seasonal Businesses In U.S. Rely on H2B Program For Temporary Labor

-Small and large seasonal businesses continue to face problems obtaining labor to fill hundreds of positions which are vacant because of the unavailability of U.S. workers.
-The demand and supply ratio between U.S. temporary jobs and U.S. workers has taken a beating in the recent past.
-Some businesses have either restricted their services or have closed their doors for good because they just can’t get the seasonal workers they need.
-The H2B program has kept many small and seasonal businesses afloat, helping to insulate them from the shortage of seasonal workers.
+Seasonal businesses in U.S. rely on H2B program for temporary labor.
+Small and large seasonal businesses continue to face problems obtaining the required personnel to fill hundreds of positions which are vacant because of the unavailability of U.S. workers.
+Many restrict their services or have to shut down because they just can’t get the workers they need.
+The H2B program has kept many small and seasonal businesses afloat, helping to insulate them from the shortage of seasonal or temporary workers.

 The H2B Cap Dilemma

-The debate over increasing the number of workers that can be brought into U.S. through the H2B program is heating up.
+The debate over increasing the number of workers that can be brought into U.S. through the H2B program continues to be a hot topic.
 The demand for H2B workers has greatly outstripped the number of visas, currently 66,000, which Congress makes available each year.
-As with the H-1B program we have seen the cap being reached earlier and earlier each year.
-The H2B numerical limit set by Congress, like the H-1B program, applies to new filings.
-Aliens who are eligible for H2B status as “returning workers” do not count against the annual numerical cap.
-USCIS notes that the “returning worker” provisions of the Save Our Small and Seasonal Businesses Act of 2005 (SOS Act) have been extended until September 30, 2007, the end of FY 2007.
-For FY 2007 “returning workers” means workers who were counted against the H2B annual numerical limit of 66,000 during any one of the three fiscal years prior to the fiscal year of the requested start date.
+As with the H-1B program, we have seen the cap being reached earlier and earlier each year.
+The H2B numerical limit set by Congress applies to new filings that are not extensions of stay.
+Unfortunately, Congress has decided not to reauthorize the “returning worker” provisions.
+This means that workers who are currently abroad and who were previously counted in the H-2B counted need to go through the H-2B cap again.
+It’s important for employer to remember that this is vastly different from the H-1B Cap rules.

-Large scale efforts are underway by pro-immigration groups and understanding members of U.S. Congress to make the returning worker exemption permanent, and to alter the cap to allow the program to realistically expand based on the needs of the American economy.
+While efforts are underway by pro-immigration groups and understanding members of U.S. Congress to make the returning worker exemption permanent and to alter the cap to allow the program to realistically expand based on the needs of the American economy, the situation continues to be dire.

 How Does An Employer Get Workers Through This Program?

-USCIS regulations require that all employers who file H2B petitions (except for temporary employment on Guam) must include a certification from the US Department of Labor (“DOL”) stating that qualified workers are not available in the U.S, and that the foreign worker’s employment will not adversely affect wages and working conditions of similarly employed U.S. workers.
+USCIS regulations require that all employers who file H2B petitions must include a certification from the US Department of Labor (DOL) stating that qualified workers are not available in the U.S and that the foreign worker’s employment will not adversely affect wages and working conditions of similarly employed U.S. workers.

 Procedures For H2B Temporary Labor Certification In Non-Agricultural Occupations

-1.General Provisions: The labor certification process for temporary employment in the U.S. under the H2B classification requires that the Regional Administrator (now National Processing Center (NPC)) Certifying Officer of the Employment and Training Administration (ETA) issue temporary labor certifications on behalf of the Secretary of Labor.
+1.General Provisions: The labor certification process for temporary employment in the U.S. under the H2B classification requires that the Dept. of Labor’s Employment and Training Administration (ETA) issue temporary labor certifications.

 2.Standards for Determining the Temporary Nature of a Job Opportunity: Under the H2B Classification, a job opportunity is considered temporary if the employer’s need for the duties to be performed is temporary, whether or not the underlying job is permanent or temporary.
 It is the nature of the employer’s need, not the nature of the duties, that is controlling.